 A wicked man hardeneth his face: but as for the upright, he directeth his way.

 You show your heart by how you receive instruction.
-Wicked men rebel and purpose to continue in an evil course.
+Wicked men rebel and purpose to continue in their evil way.
 Righteous men receive correction and alter their lives.
-Your response to instruction may tell more than anything else about your character and future.
+Your response to instruction may tell more about your character and future than anything else.

 A wicked man hardens his face.
 Here is a metaphor for a rebel who has purposed to reject teaching.
-He chooses rebellion rather than submission.
+He chooses to rebel rather than to submit.
 Setting his jaw, steeling his eyes, frowning, or looking away are only symptoms of his wicked heart.
-He has resolved to ignore correction or instruction and stay put.
-See the comments on 28:9.
+He has resolved to ignore correction and instruction and stay put in his opinions, conduct, and habits.

-Sometimes a minister will see by the faces that his instruction is "out of season."
+Sometimes a minister will see by the faces that his hard preaching is “out of season.”
 The people do not want to hear what he has from the Lord.
-Sometimes it will be "in season."
-But in either case he has only one duty: preach the word insistently and press it upon all the hearers (II Tim 4:2).
+Sometimes his preaching may be “in season.”
+But in either case, he has only one duty: preach the word insistently and press it upon all the hearers (II Tim 4:2).
 Only fearless men should ever be ordained.

-A true man of God wages war against those faces, smashes through their walls, pulls down their strongholds, casts down their haughty imaginations, brings every thought into obedience to Christ, and sets himself to revenge any disobedience (II Cor 10:3-6).
+A true man of God wages war against those faces, smashes through their walls, pulls down their strongholds, casts down their haughty imaginations, brings every thought into obedience to Christ, and readies himself to revenge any disobedience (II Cor 10:3-6).
 Do you understand this warfare, reader?
 Do you appreciate this kind of servant?
-It is a far cry from the effeminate, refined, cultured, and mannered man sought by most.
+It is a far cry from the effeminate, refined, cultured, and mannered pastor sought by most Christians.

 God hates stubbornness and rebellion.
 He considers them comparable to idolatry and witchcraft (I Sam 15:22-23).
 And He judges them severely.
 Think King Saul rejected from the throne!
 Think Judah in Babylon!
 Think women eating their children in 70 A.D.!